Al Woods (American football)

-Al Joseph Woods (born March 25, 1987) is an American professional football nose tackle.
+Al Joseph Woods (born March 25, 1987) is an American former professional football player who was a nose tackle in the National Football League (NFL).
 He was selected by the New Orleans Saints in the fourth round of the 2010 NFL draft after playing college football for the LSU Tigers.
-Woods has also been a member of the Pittsburgh Steelers, Tampa Bay Buccaneers, Seattle Seahawks, Tennessee Titans, Indianapolis Colts, Jacksonville Jaguars, and New York Jets.
+Woods was also a member of the Pittsburgh Steelers, Tampa Bay Buccaneers, Seattle Seahawks, Tennessee Titans, Indianapolis Colts, Jacksonville Jaguars, and New York Jets.

 Professional career

 Pre-draft

 Woods was projected to be chosen in the third round of the 2010 NFL draft by NFLDraftScout.com.